 Gebhardt works with two teams, one at the McDonald Observatory, a research unit of The University of Texas at Austin, and the other at the National Aeronautics and Space Administration (NASA).
 The data collection involves the Mitchell Spectrograph, a 2.7-meter telescope at the McDonald Observatory, and the NASA Hubble Space Telescope.
 Based on the data he receives, Gebhardt builds computer models and maps to represent the distribution of dark matter throughout different galaxies.

-Telescopes are time-travelling devices, enabling scientists to see earlier eras of the cosmos.
+Telescopes are time-traveling devices, enabling scientists to see earlier eras of the cosmos.
 But astronomers can’t look back enough light-years to actually view the development of the early universe directly, so theoretical models and computer simulations continue to be a significant element in current research.

-For a long time a discrepancy persisted between what observers and theorists found from observations of dark matter and the computational models of dark matter.
+For a long time, a discrepancy persisted between what observers and theorists found from observations of dark matter and the computational models of dark matter.